Why is AP Systems missing from this comparison? They even have an official integration for HA.

 Local integration of balcony power plant storage systems: MQTT support in comparison

-With the growing interest in decentralized energy generation and balcony power plants The need for intelligent system integration is also increasing.
-Users want to Balcony Solar PanelNot only can storage solutions be installed, but they can also be automated, monitored, and controlled locally – independent of cloud services.
-The MQTT protocol plays a central role in this.
+With the growing interest in decentralized energy generation, the need for intelligent storage integrationUsers want to not only install their balcony power plant storage systems, but also automate, monitor, and control them locally – independently of cloud services.
+MQTT protocol plays a central role in this.

 👉 Zendure SolarFlow 2400 AC – Intelligent storage solution with emergency power & ZENKI AI